-I / Sieges
+H / Sieges

-This phase can only take place when at least 2 friendly land combat units are in the same region as a fortified enemy structure (non-fortified structures are automatically captured).
+This phase can only take place when friendly land combat units with sufficient life points are in the same region as a fortified enemy structure (non-fortified structures are automatically captured).
 As for battles, a list of ongoing sieges is displayed and the player has to choose which one and in which order they will be solved.